arunkumar-kannan/BrainMT-fMRI/README.md

 ### 1. Setting the Environment

-### 2. fMRI Data Preprocessing
+### 2. Data Preparation

-The code for this step is located in the `src/brainmt/preprocessing/` directory.
+Our workflow begins with data that has already been processed through the standardized fMRI preprocessing pipelines of the UK BioBank (UKB) and Human Connectome Project (HCP).
+The preparation steps in this repository focus on two key areas: converting the fMRI volumes into a model-friendly format and preparing the corresponding phenotype targets for our downstream tasks.

+#### 🧠 Preprocessing fMRI Volumes
+The primary goal here is to convert the NIfTI files into a more efficient format for deep learning.
+This script, located in `src/brainmt/preprocessing/`, handles the following:
+* **Normalization**: Applies voxel-wise normalization across the time dimension (either **z-score** or **min-max**).
+* **Masking**: Removes background voxels to reduce computational overhead.
-This script preprocesses raw fMRI NIfTI files.
-The pipeline applies normalization (**z-score** or **min-max**), masks background voxels, and converts the 4D volumes into PyTorch tensors in `fp16` format.
-This conversion ensures efficient storage and accelerates data loading during training.
-The script also supports parallel processing to handle large datasets quickly.
+* **Conversion**: Transforms the 4D fMRI volumes into PyTorch tensors and saves them in `fp16` format to significantly reduce storage space and accelerate data loading during training.

-#### Usage
+##### Usage
-1.  **Configure paths and parameters** in the `main()` function of `preprocessing/preprocess_fmri.py`.
+1.  **Configure paths and parameters** in `src/brainmt/preprocessing/preprocess_fmri.py`.
-    * `load_root`: Set this to the input directory containing your raw fMRI NIfTI files.
+    * `load_root`: Set this to the directory containing your preprocessed fMRI NIfTI files.
-    * `save_root`: Set this to the output directory where processed PyTorch tensors will be stored.
+    * `save_root`: Set this to the output directory where the processed PyTorch tensors will be stored.
 2.  **Run the script** from your terminal:
     ```bash
-    python preprocessing/preprocess_fmri.py
+    python src/brainmt/preprocessing/preprocess_fmri.py
     ```

+#### 🎯 Preparing Target Phenotypes
+We also prepare the target data for our two downstream tasks: regression and classification.

+* **Regression (Cognitive Intelligence):**
+    * For the **UKB** dataset, we use fluid intelligence scores from data-field `20016`.
+    * For the **HCP** dataset, we use the age-adjusted cognitive composite score from `CogTotalComp_AgeAdj`.
+    * To stabilize model training, we **z-normalize** these scores for each dataset independently.

+* **Classification (Sex):**
+    * For the **UKB** dataset, we use the genetic sex field `31`.
+    * For the **HCP** dataset, we use the corresponding gender field.
+    * We encode the labels numerically: `'male'` is mapped to `1` and `'female'` is mapped to `0`.

+The final output for each task is a **pickle file** that contains a dictionary mapping each subject's ID to their corresponding target value.
+This file is used directly by the data loader during model training.
 ---